aaronestrada/py-config-env/README.md

 dictionary.

 ## How to use the extension
+- Create a folder called `environments` in the root of your project.
+You can also create sub-folders inside, in this case the `env_path` value needs to indicate the subfolder to access

+- Create the files `example_1.py`, `example_2.py` and `example_3.py` inside this folder (view `environments/` folder for some examples)

-Include the extension library and initialize a variable with the class ``EnvironmentLoader`.
+- Include the extension library and initialize a variable with the class `EnvironmentLoader`.
 Check at this example.

 `test_env.py`